Akuli/jou/doc/imports.md

 global many_people_consider_this_bad: int
 ```

-Class fields and methods are always public.
-This means that if you have an instance of a class,
+Class fields are always public: if you have an instance of a class, you can access the data stored inside it.

+Importing methods is just like importing functions:
-you can simply call any method defined in the class.
+to call a method defined in a different file,
-If you don't like this, please create an issue on GitHub to discuss it.
+the method must be `@public` and you need to import the file that defines the method.
+You may find this surprising, because in most languages,
+public methods are always accessible regardless of imports,
+but Jou methods are basically functions with slightly different syntax.

 Many people dislike global variables, especially when they are accessed in multiple files.
 That said, Jou lets you decorate a global variable as `@public` and import it into another file,
 because sometimes that is the best solution.
+For example, [the `jou_assert_fail_handler` variable in stdlib/assert.jou](assert.md#the-jou_assert_fail_handler-global-variable) works this way.

 ## Conflicting Names